-Iain Kennedy and June Neil, from RNIB's older people and complex needs team, have recorded the series to offer advice and support to carers and highlight the challenges presented by sight loss in older people and people with complex needs.
+Iain Kennedy and June Neil, from RNIB's Older People and Complex Needs team, have recorded different series to offer advice and support to carers and highlight the challenges presented by sight loss in older people and people with complex needs.

 These podcasts - each less than 15 minutes long - should have something for everyone.
 But, they should be useful listening, in particular, for older people living with sight loss as well as those family members, friends and carers who support them, as well as anyone who supports and helps adults with complex needs - both in a home or care setting.